Fine Art Consignment in the time of COVID-19: How safe is your Art?

 When we talk about 'possession' in this context, there are two types.
 UCC Article 2 calls one a 'sale on approval', and the other, a 'sale or return'.

-So, since consignment, as we have now discovered, does not result in a transfer of ownership in the art work to the gallery, you may be asking why would there would be a risk of gallery failure, to begin with.
+So, since consignment, as we have now discovered, does not result in a transfer of ownership in the artwork to the gallery, you may be asking why there would be a risk of gallery failure, to begin with.
 What rights would the gallery's creditors have in your art?

 The UCC exception: all is not what it seems